-Lewes BPW is exceedingly susceptible to nutrients, metals and other inorganic compounds based on the analytical data.
+Overall, Lewes Board of Public Works is exceedingly susceptible to nutrients, metals and other inorganic compounds based on the analytical data.
 It has a very high susceptibility rating for petroleum hydrocarbons based on discrete sources and the analytical data.
-It has a high susceptibility for pathogens, pesticides, PCBs, and other organic compound land use activities.
+It has a high susceptibility for pathogens, pesticides, PCBs and other organic compounds.